sony/model_optimization/model_compression_toolkit/qat/keras/README.md

    - Implement [`initialize_quantization`](../../trainable_infrastructure/common/base_trainable_quantizer.py) where you can define your parameters for the quantizer.
    - Implement [`__call__`](../../trainable_infrastructure/common/base_trainable_quantizer.py) method to quantize the given inputs while training.
 This is your custom quantization itself.
    - Implement [`convert2inferable`](../../trainable_infrastructure/common/base_trainable_quantizer.py) method.
 This method exports your quantizer for inference (deployment).
 For doing that you need to choose one of the available Inferable Quantizers from the [MCT Quantizers](https://github.com/sony/mct_quantizers) package, according to the target when implementing `convert2inferable`, and set your learned quantization parameters there.
    - Decorate `MyTrainingQuantizer` class with the `@mark_quantizer` decorator (provided by the [MCT Quantizers](https://github.com/sony/mct_quantizers) package) and choose the appropriate properties to set for your quantizer.
-The quantizer_type argument for the decorator should be of type `TrainingMethod`  enum.
-See explaination about `@mark_quantizer` and how to use it under the [Pytorch Quantization Infrastructure](../../trainable_infrastructure/keras/README.md).
+The "identifier" property for the decorator should be of type `TrainingMethod`  enum.
+See explanation about `@mark_quantizer` and how to use it under the [Pytorch Quantization Infrastructure](../../trainable_infrastructure/keras/README.md).

 ## Example: Symmetric Weights Quantizer
 To create custom `MyWeightsTrainingQuantizer` which is a symmetric weights training quantizer you need to set